jcamposanok/introsde-2016-assignment-1/README.md

 ## Getting Started

-This will execute the tests scenarios described in the src/Assignment1.java class source code.
 The project has been divided into 3 layers for presentation (i.e. showing the tests results in stdout), the business logic and object-relational mapping features.
 The generated output and input XML/JSON files will be stored in the "data" directory.

 To test the source code corresponding to the exercise cases, simply run the included Ant build.xml file.
+For a step by step explanation, review the tests scenarios described in the [src/Assignment1.java](src/Assignment1.java)  class source code.

 ### Prerequisites